 Do you have teeth that are damaged, missing or an uncomfortable bite?

 Restorative dentistry can play an important role in the long-term health, comfort, and stability of your smile.
 Restorative dental treatments can repair and replace teeth to give you back a smile that looks and feels great.
-Dr. Daljeet offers the benefit of experienced, consultative dental care in Westborough to help patients enjoy the best possible quality of life.
-If you are suffering from poor oral health due to dental anxiety, we offer the convenience of sedation dentistry for completing treatments while feeling relaxed and stress-free.
+Dr. Daljeet offers the benefit of experienced, consultative dental care in Westborough to help patients enjoy the best possible dental experience.
+If you are suffering from poor oral health due to dental anxiety, we offer the convenience of sedation dentistry for relaxed and stress-free dental treatments.

 - Tooth bonding

 - Dental bridges